 It ensures that everyone – from frontline clinicians to managers and members of governing bodies, such as boards – is accountable to patients and the community for assuring the delivery of health services that are safe, effective, integrated, high quality and continuously improving.

 The National Model Clinical Governance Framework has been developed to help health service organisations implement key clinical governance processes.
-It provides a consistent national framework for clinical governance that is based on the National Safety and Quality Health Service Standards (second edition).
+It provides a consistent national framework for clinical governance that is based on the NSQHS Standards.
 It supports a shared understanding of clinical governance among everyone working in health service organisations, including clinicians, managers and members of the governing body.
 This will ensure that clinical governance systems are implemented effectively, and support safer and better care for patients and consumers.